 During the 16th and 17th century, Spain reigned Europe through its wealth and colonial territories.
 These included American territories, parts of Italy, towns in Northern Africa, and some territories of today’s the Netherlands, France, Belgium, Germany and Luxembourg.
 The unification of Spain brought with it a period of exploration, which Spaniards took to by land and sea.
 This opened them up to new trading routes and familiarizing themselves with emerging precious metals, new agricultural plants and spices among others.
 The Spanish explorers came back with the knowledge about the New World consequently transforming what Europe imagined the world to be.

-During the 17th century, Spain was drained of it resources due to religious-political conflicts, with France gaining ground and overruling Spain’s leadership.
+During the 17th century, Spain was drained of its resources due to religious-political conflicts, with France is gaining ground and overruling Spain’s leadership.
 The 18th century, however, saw the rise of Spanish rebellion against the French model of rule.
 The Napoleon wars were fought leaving Spain ruined and devastated.
 As Spain was politically unstable, Spain’s American colonies declared independence, ending Spanish control of their American colonies.

 Even though the period around the turn of the century saw Spain as increasing in prosperity, the 20th century was marked by the Spanish civil war.
 It broke out in 1936 leaving 500 thousand people dead, and over a half-million fleeing the country.
 General Francisco Franco supported by Fascist Italy and Nazi Germany and won the war.
 He then established himself as the dictator.
-Under Francisco Franco, Spain reached great economic growth which became known as the Spanish miracle.
+Under Francisco Franco, Spain reached great economic growth, which became known as the Spanish miracle.

 After Francisco Franco’s death in 1975, Juan Carlos took the position of King of Spain and head of state.
-From then on, apart from him remaining King, Spain named a head of government in the form of a prime minister and the cabinet consisting of a council of ministers.
+From then on, apart from his remaining King, Spain named a head of government in the form of a prime minister and the cabinet consisting of a council of ministers.

 The Climate & Population in Spain

-As far as population was concerned, in 2008, the numbers reached 46 million.
+As far as the population was concerned, in 2008, the numbers reached 46 million.
 With a population density of 91/km2, Spain’s population is lower than most western European countries.
 Native Spaniards make for 80% of Spain’s total population.
 Many international students can also be found in Spain.
-Around 10% of those students are from European countries, and the numbers of students from other countries, including the U.S., continues to multiply in rapid numbers year after year.
+Around 10% of those students are from European countries, and the numbers of students from other countries, including the U.S., continue to multiply in rapid numbers year after year.